 When connecting Tradebox One with Sage Accounts, you’ll have a choice to make regarding how to treat customer accounts within Sage.

-Tradebox will always download customer information such as name, billing address and email address from the marketplace; this information is passed down with each order and Tradebox will use billing name and email address to determine whether the order applies to an existing customer in its own Customers module.
+Tradebox will always download customer information such as name, billing address, phone number and email address from the marketplace; this information is passed down with each order and Tradebox will use billing name and email address to determine whether the order applies to an existing customer in its own Customers module.

-When linking to Sage accounts, Tradebox can then either use this information to create unique individual customers in Sage or allocate all sales going through a sales channel to a single generic customer.
-This setting is controlled via Channels > Edit > Accounts > Customers > Customer Creation Options
+When linking to Sage accounts, Tradebox can then either use this information to allocate all sales going through a sales channel to a single generic customer or to create unique individual customers in Sage.
+This setting is controlled in each sales channel Sage tab > Customers > Customer Creation Options.

 If you choose to use a single default customer, Tradebox will allocate all sales to this customer account within Sage.
-The billing and shipping names and addresses of each order will still be present on the invoice or sales order within Sage and fields such as their email address and telephone number can still be included.
+The billing and shipping names and addresses of each order will still be present on the invoice or sales order within Sage and fields such as their email address and telephone number are still be included.
 This means from your customer’s point of view, there’ll be no difference even if you need to use Sage to generate your shipping labels or invoice documents.
 It also means you can easily use Sage's searches and filters within the invoice list (or sales order list in Sage 50 pro) to find orders from a given buyer within Sage.